Extra Credit Opportunities

 Rules for Extra Credit

 - Students are to work on projects individually.
-If they want to travel together for the scavenger hunt or watch movies together, that's fine
+If they want to travel together for the scavenger hunt or watch movies together, that's fine but each student must turn in his/her own scrapbook with pictures of himself/herself and answer the movie questions individually.

 - If you have any questions, come talk to me or email me prior to the night before it is due.
 I will not help you if you have waited until the last minute to throw together a haphazard project.